Our specific research questions include:

 Host Cell Invasion

 Since no parasite replication takes place outside a host cell, successfully invading a host cell is critical to survival of the parasite.
 The asexual tachyzoite stages of Toxoplasma are able to invade any nucleated cell from any warm-blooded animal.
 This wide host range sets it apart from the typical apicomplexan parasite which has a narrow range (e.g. the malaria causing Plasmodium merozoites only invade erythrocytes from a single host).
 The basic mechanism of parasite-powered host cell invasion is largely conserved across Apicomplexa, but Toxoplasma’s wide host range and easy lab cultivation make it easily accessible model.
-Our current interest lies in identifying and understanding through which proteins Ca exerts its function in organelle secretion.
+Our current interest lies in identifying and understanding through which proteins Ca exerts its function in organelle exocytosis.